opendocsg/slw-judgments-backfill/2016_SGCA_58/report.md

 We would add that we do not consider the fact that Haliffie was distressed by his family’s financial

 position at the time of the offence, nor the fact that he will be apart from his family given the long term of imprisonment, to be mitigating factors.
-As was observed in _Public Prosecutor v Goh Lee Yin and another appeal_ [2008] 1 SLR(R) 824 at [155] in the context of sentencing mentally-ill offenders, “[f]anciful claims that are related to the vicissitudes of life will be rejected”.
+As was observed in _Public Prosecutor v Goh Lee Yin and another appeal_ <span class="citation">[2008] 1 SLR(R) 824</span> at [155] in the context of sentencing mentally-ill offenders, “[f]anciful claims that are related to the vicissitudes of life will be rejected”.
 Further, it is also wellestablished that “[l]ittle if any weight can be attached to the fact that the family will suffer if the accused is imprisoned for a substantial period of time” ( _PP v NF_ at [60]).
 It must follow from this that any concern over the accused’s own suffering as a result of his separation from his family must be of little mitigating value.

 **_Sentencing precedents_**